-There’s a reason why 56% of Americans support CBD as alternative medicine.
+There is a reason why nearly 60% of Americans support CBD and other cannabinoids as alternative medicine.
 People are fed up with traditional pharmaceuticals.
-It’s not hard to see why.
+It is not hard to see why in today’s stressful world.
 Pharmaceuticals like opioids that are meant to treat injuries can quickly turn into a deadly addiction.

 CBD isn’t a substitute for all types of medicine.
-It’s not a miracle pill.
+It is not a miracle pill by any means.
 But there have been some promising results while using CBD for injuries and other ailments.

-In this article, we’ll give you everything you need about using the popular new phytocannabinoid to treat pain and inflammation.
-But first, let’s learn more about CBD.
+In this article, we will give you everything you need about using the popular new phytocannabinoid to treat pain and inflammation.
+But first, let’s learn more about CBD oil (cannabidiol).

 What Is CBD?

-CBD stands for cannabidiol — it’s a naturally occurring chemical found in the cannabis plant.
+CBD stands for cannabidiol — it is a naturally occurring chemical found in the cannabis plant.
 Cannabis?
-Does that mean CBD will get you high?
+Does that mean CBD will get you high like regular marijuana?
 No, CBD tinctures and oils typically contain less than .03 percent of THC.

-THC is the psychoactive chemical in cannabis that provides the “high” feeling when you smoke it.
+THC is the psychoactive chemical in cannabis that provides the “high” feeling when you smoke it or consume it in another way.
 CBD interacts with different brain receptors than THC.
 However, it does retain some of the same flavor compounds.

 Even though CBD doesn’t get you high, it does come with some great benefits.
-Notably, people report that it’s effective at treating anxiety, depression, and insomnia.
+Notably, people report that it is effective at treating anxiety, depression, and insomnia along with pain reduction.

 Some early studies even show promising results for its effectiveness against chronic pain and inflammation.
-We’ll discuss more about CBD for injuries later on in the article.
+We will discuss more about CBD for injuries later on in the article.

 How Can You Get CBD?

 You can purchase CBD tinctures, lotions, capsules, and gummies on a variety of sites and locations.
 Just make sure to first check whether the substance is legal in your state first.
-Some states only allow CBD for medicinal purposes.
+Some states still only allow CBD for medicinal purposes.
+The FDA and some states are also now in discussions to consider restricting or regulating the market as well in 2023 to avoid low-quality products and false claims.

 Unfortunately, since the industry is now there’s not much regulation involved.
 This means that a dishonest manufacturer can include misleading information about the potency, additives, and solvents that go into their products.

 So how do you account for this?
-One way is by finding a brand that’s transparent about their manufacturing process.
+One way is by finding a brand that is transparent about their manufacturing process.
 Alternatively, you can also try growing your plant strain using CBD seeds.
 This method is nice because you don’t need to worry about any harmful additives.

 Six Benefits of CBD

-In this section, we’ll discuss some of the potential benefits of using CBD.
-Keep in mind that there is limited information on the long term effectiveness of CBD.
+In this section, we will discuss some of the potential benefits of using CBD.
+Keep in mind that there is limited information on the long term effectiveness of CBD oil.

-However, there are lots of new studies that support the promising benefits we discuss.
-You can learn more about these studies in this article here.
+However, there are lots of new cannabinoid studies that support the promising benefits we discuss.
+You can learn more about these cannabidiol studies in this article here.

 1. Pain Relieving Capabilities